 Republican perspectives on populism and hope

-My PhD thesis brings together ancient Greek political thought, Christian theology, theories of cosmopolitanism and nationalism, and discusses thinkers including Thomas Hobbes, John Locke, Hannah Arendt, Hans Morgenthau and Christopher Lasch.
-This is a work that spans Political Philosophy, History, International Relations, and Social Movements.
-More precisely, my thesis focuses on the errosion of democracy thanks to the rampant spread of modernisation (as a consequence of the expansion of liberalism), procedures that have contributed to the emergence of nationalist populist movements in the western world.
-Drawing on Lasch, the thesis invites us to think about populism as ideology and praxis of and for the people, which is a refreshing departure from the admittedly necessary path that analyses of populist movements have taken in recent years, focused (almost exclusively) on the rise of left and right-wing nationalist parties in Europe and north America as a reaction to modernisation.
-It points to a refreshed and productive way of rethinking populism, beyond these maninstream trends of nationalism.
+My PhD thesis brings together ancient Greek political thought, Christian theology, theories of cosmopolitanism and nationalism, and discusses thinkers including Aristotle, Hannah Arendt, and Christopher Lasch.
+This is a work that spans Political Philosophy, History, and Social Movements (particularly American Populism).
+Drawing on Arendt and Lasch, the thesis invites us to think about populism as ideology and praxis of and for the people, which is a refreshing departure from the admittedly necessary path that analyses of populist movements have taken in recent years, focused (almost exclusively) on the rise of left and right-wing nationalist parties in Europe and north America as a reaction to modernisation.
+It points to a refreshed and productive way of rethinking populism, beyond these mainstream trends of right-wing nationalism.
 It reflects on the classical republican currents of early American populism (a ‘hopeful populism,’ as it is precisely defined), which points to an engaged and spirited defence of a democratic practice, grounded in an ethical patriotism.
-This form of patriotism echoes Simone Weil’s philosophy; it is modest and spiritually motivated; it is compatible with nuanced forms of cosmopolitanism and values the importance of international cooperation.
+This patriotism echoes Simone Weil’s philosophy; it is modest and spiritually motivated; it is ‘hopeful’ patriotism that values the importance of social inclusion.

 Department of Politics and International Relations, Goldsmiths, University of London